intel-iot-devkit/how-to-code-samples/storage-unit-flood-detector/javascript/README.md

 If the moisture level exceeds a defined threshold, it makes a sound to indicate a warning.

-Optionally, the monitor can store moisture data using the Intel® IoT Example Datastore running in your own Microsoft* Azure* account.
+Optionally, the monitor can store moisture data using the Intel IoT Examples Datastore running in your own Microsoft* Azure* account.

 ## Hardware requirements